blab/cartography/docs/cartography.md

 ## Expectations for Influenza

-h3n2 Influenza in this project is used as a proof of concept as h3n2 HA influenza only reassorts and does not recombine.
+H3N2 Influenza in this project is used as a proof of concept as H3N2 HA influenza only reassorts and does not recombine.
-The genomes are 1701 bases long, with a mean bases missing of .045217 and median of 0. h3n2 Influenza is a seasonal, global disease where the clades are defined by mutations from other strains, making it the most compatible with the Hamming Distance algorithm used to reduce the embeddings detailed in the methods.
+The genomes are 1701 bases long, with a mean bases missing of .045217 and median of 0.
+H3N2 Influenza is a seasonal, global disease where the clades are defined by mutations from other strains, making it the most compatible with the Hamming Distance algorithm used to reduce the embeddings detailed in the methods.
-We use h3n2's HA sequences as they have a relatively high mutation rate compared to the other gene segments, it encodes a protein that is a target of human immunity, and has traditionally been used for analysis of influenza evolution.
+We use H3N2's HA sequences as they have a relatively high mutation rate compared to the other gene segments, it encodes a protein that is a target of human immunity, and has traditionally been used for analysis of influenza evolution.
 As these sequences are biologically relevant, short, and do not recombine, the genomes can be reasonably assigned to phylogenetic clades.
-Therefore, it can be assumed that h3n2 HA influenza is a good test case for Cartography.
+Therefore, it can be assumed that H3N2 HA influenza is a good test case for Cartography.
 We infer that the clusters pulled out by the embeddings will closely correspond to the clades on the phylogenetic tree, and we also expect that the embedding will reveal patterns within phylogenetic clades by clustering more finely within the larger clusters.

 ## Embedding clusters recapitulate phylogenetic clades for seasonal influenza A/H3N2

-All four dimensionality reduction methods qualitatively recapitulated clade-level groupings observed in the phylogeny (Figure 1).
+All four dimensionality reduction methods qualitatively recapitulated clade-level groupings observed in the phylogeny ([@fig:flu-embeddings]).
 Strains from the same clade appeared tightly grouped in PCA, t-SNE, and UMAP embeddings and more loosely clustered in the MDS embedding.
 Closely related clades tended to tightly cluster in PCA, MDS, UMAP, and, to a lesser extent, t-SNE.
 For example, the clade A2 (orange) and its subclade A2/re (red) map to adjacent regions of all four embeddings.